Fox: Urban settings

-In culture
+In popular culture

 The fox appears in many cultures, usually in folklore.
-However, there are slight variations in their depictions.
-In Western and Persian folklore, foxes are symbols of cunning and trickery—a reputation derived especially from their reputed ability to evade hunters.
+There are slight variations in their depictions.
+In European, Persian, East Asian, and Native American folklore, foxes are symbols of cunning and trickery—a reputation derived especially from their reputed ability to evade hunters.
 This is usually represented as a character possessing these traits.
 These traits are used on a wide variety of characters, either making them a nuisance to the story, a misunderstood hero, or a devious villain.

-In Asian folklore, foxes are depicted as familiar spirits possessing magic powers.
-Similar to in Western folklore, foxes are portrayed as mischievous, usually tricking other people, with the ability to disguise as an attractive female human.
-However, there are other depictions of foxes as mystical, sacred creatures that can either bring wonder or ruin.
+In East Asian folklore, foxes are depicted as familiar spirits possessing magic powers.
+Similar to in the folklore of other regions, foxes are portrayed as mischievous, usually tricking other people, with the ability to disguise as an attractive female human.
+Others depict them as mystical, sacred creatures who can bring wonder or ruin.
 Nine-tailed foxes appear in Chinese folklore, literature, and mythology, in which, depending on the tale, they can be a good or a bad omen.
 The motif was eventually introduced from Chinese to Japanese and Korean cultures.

 The constellation Vulpecula represents a fox.